 Some are homes, some are research sites, and some are part of the route between them.
 Together they trace the geography behind how I think and work.

-Seattle Fall City, Washington — about thirty miles east of Seattle, population not much to speak of — is where I grew up after my family moved from Australia, and where I've landed again, at least for now,...
-Los Angeles I spent four years in Los Angeles — all of them at Occidental College, a small liberal arts school in Eagle Rock that shaped how I think more than any other single institution.
-I arrived as an...
+Seattle Seattle and Fall City are home in the plainest sense, but they are also places I have moved beyond.
+Nevertheless, in my years away from the Snoqualmie Valley, my appreciation for the community grew.
+Los Angeles Los Angeles was the site of undergraduate formation: intellectually demanding, expansive, and strangely tender in the details.
+It is where my academic voice sharpened and where world politics became something lived rather than merely studied.
 New York I spent the autumn of 2023 in New York as one of thirteen Occidental College seniors selected for the Kahane United Nations Program — taking courses on human rights and conflict prevention while...
 Dublin I moved to Dublin in September 2024 for my MPhil in International Peace Studies at Trinity College Dublin, expecting to stay for a year.
 I stayed longer, and by the time I left I had written a...
-Palermo Migration studies, 2022.
-Studying flows across the Mediterranean — how people move, how borders function, how policy shapes both.
-Tunis I have spent, in total, perhaps four months in Tunisia.
-It has left a deeper mark than places I've lived for years.
+Palermo Palermo belongs to the map as a place of movement, study, and memory rather than formal career milestones.
+It sits at the intersection of migration questions, Mediterranean context, and some of the site's most personal details.
+Tunis Tunisia was one of the best experiences in my life, and it almost didn't happen.
 Türkiye Research focus — senior thesis case study on ethnoreligious nationalism where secularism, Islam, and national identity take a fundamentally different form.
-Australia I was born in Australia, and it was home until my family moved to the Seattle area when I was young.
-It's the first of several places I've called home — followed by Washington State, Los Angeles,...
+Australia I was born in Sydney, Australia, and it was home until my family moved to the Seattle area when I was just shy of 8 years old.
+It's the first of several places I've called home - followed by Washington State, Los Angeles, Dublin, and wherever comes next.